Air Fryer Potato Latkes Bites made with potatoes and onions are crispy on the outside and soft and luscious on the inside.

 Check out my Air Fryer Chanukkah Latkes recipe.
 They look just like traditional Latkes.

-It does help when flipping over the Silicone Bites Trays and browning up the other side.
+The rounds help when flipping over the Air Fryer Latkes Bites and browning up the other side.

 There is a fork on the plate, but really, dig in with your fingers!